-The Group is required to consider indicators for impairment in accordance with IAS 36: Impairment of Assets.
-The losses reported over previous years provides such an indicator, and a risk that the carrying value of these assets may be higher than the recoverable amount.
+The Group is required to perform an impairment review of assets not brought into use and to consider other assets for indicators of impairment in accordance with IAS 36: Impairment of Assets.
+The losses reported over previous years are an indicator of potential impairment, and a risk that the carrying value of these assets may be higher than the recoverable amount.

-The assessment of the impairment of the group's intangible assets incorporated significant judgements in assumptions, such as timing and extent of future revenues, gross margin and discount rate used.
+The Group's impairment review of its intangible assets incorporated significant judgements in assumptions, such as timing and extent of future revenues, gross margin and discount rate used.

-The Directors and Management consider that there is one cash generating unit (CGU) and so all intangibles are allocated to this CGU.
+The Directors consider that there is one cash generating unit (CGU) and so all intangibles are allocated to this CGU.